fieldtrip/website/development/project/opm_helmet_design.md

     mri_segmented.airgap = imdilate(mri_segmented.scalp,  strel('sphere', 1));
     mri_segmented.helmet = imdilate(mri_segmented.airgap, strel('sphere', 5));

 The `mri_segmented` structure now contains three binary volumes that largely overlap.
-For visualisation purposes we can change those into a single one with an indexed representation, i.e. where the tissues are not binary, but marked as 1, 2, 3.
+For visualisation purposes we can change those into a single one with an indexed representation, i.e. where the tissues are not separate binary fields in the structure, but a single field with numeric values as 1, 2, 3.
 See **[ft_datatype_segmentation](/reference/ft_datatype_segmentation)** for details.

     mri_indexed = ft_checkdata(mri_segmented, 'segmentationstyle', 'indexed');